Library Use Policy

 - Smoking of any kind, or other tobacco use inside the library or 20 feet from entrances or operable windows.

 - Consuming food or beverages in a manner that creates an unclean environment, that disrupts other library patrons, or is harmful to library materials.

-- Exuding offensive, pervasive odors, including fragrances caused by perfume or other products, which are a nuisance to staff or patrons.
+- Exuding offensive, pervasive odors, including fragrances caused by perfume or other products, are a nuisance to staff or patrons.

 - Bringing animals inside the library that are not service animals authorized by law.

 - Using restrooms for activities beyond their intended use, such as bathing, shaving, or washing personal belongings.

 - Using furniture in a manner that is beyond its intended use, such as standing on, climbing, or hanging from tables, chairs, or shelving.

 - Failing to comply with a reasonable staff request or failing to leave the Library during emergencies and at closing time.